Elastic IPv6 Prefixes

 ┼──────────────────────────┼──────────────────────────────────────┼

-As seen above, in order to create a managed EIPv6 prefix, you also have to provide the required health check parameters.
-Without those parameters, an EIPv6 of type manual will be created.
+As seen above, in order to create a managed Elastic IPv6 prefix, you also have to provide the required health check parameters.
+Without those parameters, an Elastic IPv6 manual type will be created.

-Attach an EIPv6 prefix with a Compute instance
+Attach an Elastic IPv6 prefix to an instance

-Once the EIPv6 prefix has been created, you can then attach it to one or more Compute instances.
+After the Elastic IPv6 prefix has been created, you can then attach it to one or more Compute instances.

-To refer to a EIPv6 prefix, use either its unique ID or the reference IPv6 address, as seen in:
+To refer to a Elastic IPv6 prefix, use either its unique ID or the reference IPv6 address, as you can see here in the CLI:

 ➜ russell ~ exo c elastic-ip show 4ef39790-3409-4b2b-aa44-672db338edd5 -z at-vie-1